thebestsophist/tumblrtoxml/readme.md

 		`$ TUMBLRHOST=yourbloghere.tumblr.com tumblr backup _posts/`

+1. Update the yaml front matter in `index.xsl` with your blog details.

 1. Enter the `_posts` directory and rename the archived posts to something jekyll will like:

 		`$ find *.txt -exec bash -c 'mv "$0" "2013-10-05-${0%\.txt}.markdown"' {} \;`